 The future of in-space infrastructure has arrived.
-Leveraging our 10+ years of providing commercial in-space services, the Outpost program is an initiative to transform the spent upper stages of launch vehicles into controllable destinations across multiple orbits.
+Leveraging 10+ years of providing commercial in-space services, the Outpost program at Nanoracks is an initiative to transform the spent upper stages of launch vehicles into controllable platforms across multiple orbits.

-Imagine a future where Nanoracks-built hardware allows the empty fuel tank of any rocket to come back to life after launch, but this time as a facility for robotic manufacturing, satellite servicing, a greenhouse, or even crewed operations.
-Just as a computer operating system provides the framework for other applications to build upon, Outposts are the pillars of economic infrastructure in space, democratizing access while prioritizing orbital sustainability – what would otherwise become a discarded hunk of metal will live on as a versatile platform
+Imagine a future where Nanoracks-built hardware allows the empty fuel tank of any rocket to come back to life after its primary mission, but this time as a facility for robotic manufacturing, satellite servicing, a greenhouse, or even crewed operations.
+Outposts are pillars of infrastructure-as-a-service in space, democratizing access while prioritizing orbital sustainability – what would otherwise become a discarded hunk of metal will live on as a versatile platform

-Each Outpost is brought to life by Nanoracks’ Mission Extension Kit (MEK), a proprietary hardware solution that provides power, pointing, data-handling, and communications for the Outpost.
+Each Outpost is brought to life by Nanoracks’ Mission Extension Kit (MEK), a hardware solution that provides power, pointing, data-handling, and communications for the Outpost.
 The MEK becomes the brains and heartbeat of the now-repurposed upper stage.

-Starting now, Nanoracks is accepting payloads for our initial Outposts, scheduled to fly in 2024.
+Nanoracks is now accepting payloads for our initial Outposts, first scheduled to fly in 2024.
 These Outposts will serve as persistent infrastructure for doing business in orbit.

 Take advantage of low-cost integration and rapid mission timelines as a secondary payload.
-Outpost configurations allow for multiple payload hosting locations on the upper stage.
+Outpost configurations allow for multiple payload hosting locations along the upper stage.

 Access to orbit

-Leverage Nanoracks’ existing CubeSat deployment expertise to deploy your payload rapidly and at low-cost.
+Leverage Nanoracks’ CubeSat deployment expertise to deploy your payload rapidly and at low-cost.

 Platform for tech development